-So many events, so many champs, so much tennis in Melbourne
+So many events in Melbourne, until COVID disrupted the plan

 So much tennis: There were 89 matches on the schedule Wednesday, featuring Serena Williams, Naomi Osaka, Stan Wawrinka and eight other Grand Slam singles champions.

-It’s all part of a six-tournament setup meant to help players prepare in short order amid a pandemic for the Australian Open — yes, a half-dozen tournaments, and all held at one site, the venue where the year’s first Grand Slam event begins on Monday.
+It’s all part of a six-tournament setup meant to help players who had to spend 14 days in hotel quarantine prepare in short order amid a pandemic for the Australian Open — yes, a half-dozen tournaments, and all held at one site, the venue where the year’s first Grand Slam event begins on Monday.

 “I feel like things are coming back to somewhat normal,” said Sofia Kenin, the defending Australian Open champion, who won a three-setter Wednesday that was part of the Yarra Valley Classic.
 “It’s obviously nice to see a lot of matches.”

+Tennis Australia responded by calling off all play at the tuneup tournaments scheduled for Thursday.

+Things had been going smoothly, with health authorities reporting earlier Wednesday that Melbourne hadn’t had any locally transmitted COVID-19 cases for weeks.

-Nishimura, who is from Tokyo and moved to Melbourne 18 months ago, and Yoshiharu even got to see Osaka, who collected one of her three Grand Slam trophies at Melbourne in 2019, beat Katie Boulter 3-6, 6-3, 6-1 on Margaret Court Arena.
+Nishimura, who is from Tokyo and moved to Melbourne 18 months ago, and Yoshiharu got to see Osaka, who collected one of her three Grand Slam trophies at Melbourne in 2019, beat Katie Boulter 3-6, 6-3, 6-1 on Margaret Court Arena.

-“This Australia Open is very happy for all people living in Melbourne, I think,” said Nishimura, who bought tickets especially to see Osaka play and then waited in a small group of fans above the player exit to collect a special memento.
+“This Australian Open is very happy for all people living in Melbourne, I think,” said Nishimura, who bought tickets especially to see Osaka play and then waited in a small group of fans above the player exit to collect a special memento.
 “This is the first time I’ve seen her play — have only seen her on television.
 Now we’ve got her autograph.”

 Even Osaka herself said she planned to head out to the courts to sit in the stands and watch others play.